heroku/cli/packages/cli/README.md

 ## Debugging

-Using WebStorm (from Jetbrains / IntelliJ), you can run/debug an individual test case.
+Using WebStorm (from JetBrains / IntelliJ), you can run/debug an individual test case.

 - Create a new run/debug configuration
 - Select the 'Mocha' type